Eomys/pyleecan-doc/axis.convention.rst

 Lamination axes (DQH)
 =====================
-In Pyleecan, we define DQH axis depending of their angle with respect to X axis.
+In Pyleecan, we define DQH axis depending on their angle with respect to X axis.
 For instance the method comp_angle_d_axis will return the angle of D axis of a Lamination according to X axis.

 By convention, the initial position of a Lamination is defined to have X axis at the middle of a tooth (inter-pole).
 The convention is used to provide a convenient default position to "cut" the lamination for FEA computation with symmetries.